christopherosthues/recompression/README.md

 ## Getting started

-This library is a header only library.
 The recompression.hpp header in the include directory provides all functionality of the library.

 ```cpp
 #include <memory>